oulahoop/FTP-over-HTTP/docs/source/index.rst

 				< Server: Apache/2.4.52 (Unix) OpenSSL/1.1.1m PHP/8.0.14 mod_perl/2.0.11 Perl/v5.32.1
 				< X-Powered-By: PHP/8.0.14

-		.. note:: Error will send a 400 or more code error and a JSON Object with the error message.
+		..

 	.. php:method:: v2/files [PUT]

-		Put a file in the FTP Server.
+		Upload a file in the FTP Server.
+Path and file need to be precised in the body.

-		Need to use the PUT HTTP methode.

-		This methode is private, you need to pass by the index method ( http://localhost/codeIgniter3/files ).

 		:param: 'path' : The path to the directory where you want the file to be in.
-		:param: 'file' : The file to be uploaded
+		:param: 'file' : The file to be uploaded.
-		:returns: HTTP Response
+		:returns: HTTP Response :

+					- 201 Created.

+					- 400 Bad Request.

+					- 404 Not Found.

+					- 406 Not Acceptable

 		::